 “Film simulations” are Fujispeak for the camera settings which fine tune JPEG output and which are recorded in the raw files (just like Nikon’s “picture controls” and Canon “picture styles”).
 X-LR is designed to automatically apply Fuji film simulations in Lightroom.

 In Lightroom you briefly see the Fuji rendering in the Import dialog box and in Library, before Adobe’s raw conversion then takes over.
-Develop’s Camera Calibration panel does allows you to apply profiles which Adobe modelled on the Fuji film simulations, but that’s not so helpful if you can’t remember which simulation you chose before you pressed the shutter.
+Develop’s Camera Calibration panel does allow you to apply profiles which Adobe modelled on the Fuji film simulations, but that’s not so helpful if you can’t remember which simulation you chose before you pressed the shutter.
 You may have shot with more than one film simulation setting on that day, and the information is not shown anywhere in Lightroom.

 What X-LR does